TALISMAN: DIGITAL 5th EDITION MANUAL

 Strangers

 The instructions on Stranger cards must be followed.
-Strangers have various effects on characters that encounter them, and some-times their reaction is based on the character's alignment.
+Strangers have various effects on characters that encounter them, and sometimes their reaction is based on the character's alignment.

 Followers